neverwill-net/vorpal/vorpal-backend/README.md

+Hey music lovers, have you heard of Vorpal?
+It's this dope open-source media streaming project that lets you take control of your music collection like never before.

+Built with Python and Flask, Vorpal lets you search, add, update, and stream your tunes right to your devices.
+The best part?
+It's customizable, so you can make it your own.
+Give it a try and unlock a whole new world of musical possibilities!

 VORPAL: Versatile Online Repository for Playback and Analysis of Libraries

 VORPAL is a music streaming server designed to serve as a personal music library for web and mobile applications.